 Members are also advised to contact local correspondents immediately if they experience any problems.

-For further information please refer to the attached bulletin and circular issued July 2015 and May 2012, respectively.
+For further information please refer to the bulletin and circular issued July 2015 and May 2012, respectively.

 - Carriage of nickel ore from the Philippines 07-2015